KarrLab/obj_tables/docs/migration.rst

             existing_schema = migrated_schema
         write_file(migrated_filename, migrated_models)

-A `topological sort <https://en.wikipedia.org/wiki/Topological_sorting>`_ of a DAG finds an ordered sequence of nodes in the DAG such that if node X depends on node Y in the DAG then X appears after Y in the sequence.
+A `topological sort <https://en.wikipedia.org/wiki/Topological_sorting>`_ of a DAG finds a sequence of nodes in the DAG such that if node X transitively depends on node Y in the DAG then X appears after Y in the sequence.
-Topological sorts are non-deterministic because nodes that have no transitive dependency relationships in the DAG can appear in any relative order in the sort.
+Topological sorts are non-deterministic because node pairs that have no transitive dependency relationship in the DAG can appear in any order in the sequence.
 For example, a DAG with these edges: A |rarr| B |rarr| D, A |rarr| C |rarr| D, can be topologically sorted to either A |rarr| B |rarr| C |rarr| D or  A |rarr| C |rarr| B |rarr| D.

-.. todo: illustrate with figure

 Therefore, Schema changes files must be placed in the schema repo's commit dependency graph such that *any* topological sort of them produces a legal migration.